Th3Sp00kyM8/starting-homelab-development/topology/setup.md

 - All pings should respond within 1 ms – 3 ms.
 - Confirm Internet access: ping 8.8.8.8.
 - Check pfSense → Status → DHCP Leases to verify each device’s IP is correct.
+- If testing from Admin VLAN, do not expect to reach Router (192.168.15.1) unless a rule is added for WAN access.

 # 4.2 VLAN Isolation Tests